Tony Quinn (businessman): Career

-Yoga Communes
+Yoga

 June Levine visited a Templeogue commune in 1974 where she stayed one night with 36 followers who told her they believed they were reincarnated with Quinn from the time of Jesus Christ; one follower believed himself to be the reincarnation of Saint Joseph.

-One 21 year old orphan follower had completed a 40-day water fast and weighed 5½ stone (35 kg) and had stopped menstruating.
+One 21-year-old orphan follower had completed a 40-day water fast and weighed 5½ stone (35 kg) and had stopped menstruating.
 The fast was to reconnect with God, but "not the God of religion but to the Energy that is the life force."
 She explained that not menstruating she had no impurities in her body.
-When Levine challenged Quinn on this he responded "The yoga diet of fruit or fasting improves the body so much it becomes clean.
+When Levine challenged Quinn on this, he responded "The yoga diet of fruit or fasting improves the body so much it becomes clean.
 There are no impurities to be drained away".

 Levine described how commune members David and Aideen Cowman had put their baby on a diet without milk, instead receiving "bone meal tablets and halibut oil".
 Later that year it was reported a lady who moved to the Templeogue commune and studied Quinn's form of Yoga became disinterested in her children and developed an obsession with the Essenes religion.
 On returning from the commune she required psychiatric care and refused one of her children milk in any form.
 Quinn was questioned by Sunday World about his form of Yoga which he explained was different to the Yoga Sutras.

 Templeogue commune members wrote to the Sunday World saying the article was not fair in what was described as "an avalanche of letters" and were noted that "the similarity of their content is rather remarkable".
 The letters claimed the lady, who stayed at the commune for 10 days, was "mentally disturbed before she went" to the commune and there was no consistent explanation as to why she was allowed to stay.